 Kalobeyi Town is a community of 8,000 people located in Turkana County, the second largest county in Kenya, and one of the poorest, with more than 88 percent of the population living in extreme poverty.
 In September 2019, Renewvia commissioned a solar minigrid serving Kalobeyei Town, the community’s first ever source of reliable electricity.
 The grid currently connects more than 120 customers including homes, shops, restaurants, churches, and schools, as well as the local Kenya Red Cross field post.

 The Kalobeyei Integrated Settlement was established in 2015 by Turkana County Government and UNHCR with three distinct “villages” across 15 square kilometers to house refugees largely coming from South Sudan.
 In September 2019, Renewvia commissioned a solar minigrid to serve Village One, which is currently providing electricity at an affordable cost to almost 500 households, schools, businesses, institutions, and places of worship.
-Renewvia is excited to be planning for future expansion of this project to connect thousands more residents of Kalobeyei Settlement later this year.
+In 2022, Renewvia expanded the size of the mini grid increasing it's size by nearly 10X and completing the largest minigrid in East Africa.
+This minigrid now connects nearly 2500 members of the community to power around the settlement.

 Ngurunit is a remote community located in Marsabit County in northern Kenya, with a population of approximately 5,000.
 In January 2020, Renewvia commissioned a solar minigrid serving Ngurunit, connecting 200 households, businesses, schools and churches.
 Our solar power plant, connected to the community via a 11 kV line, is providing clean and reliable power with the ability to expand as energy needs grow over time.